 What’s interesting about this synergy illustration is how much it looks like the conventional medicine side of ideas that we have been floating in the context of improving healthcare for autoimmune patients since 2012.
 First, let’s look at what we envisioned the future of managing chronic inflammatory disease from a patient-centric perspective.

 Back in 2014, when we started DrBonnie360/Your Autoimmunity Connection, we envisioned empowered patients working with their primary care practitioners to assemble and manage their own clinical teams: Wellbeing, Food as Medicine, and Musculoskeletal (swap in GI, Neurological or Rheumatology specialities, depending on diagnosis).
 With the patient as CEO and the PCP as lead provider, these teams would also integrate the best of conventional, functional and digital medicine.

-By 2015 our thinking had evolved as we saw enlightened practices beginning to use data and digital tools to enable research, drug development and clinical trials.
+By 2015, we saw enlightened practices beginning to use data and digital tools to enable research, drug development and clinical trials.
 But who would pay for team-based, digitally supported clinical care?
 Except for well-off patients willing and able to assemble concierge services and manage their own care, it didn’t come together in a fee-for-service (FFS) payments regime.
 During this time, we encouraged patients to be the CEOs of their own health and to become self-experimenters and care coordinators.